AquariusPower/CommandsConsoleGUI/doc/readme.txt

 	___Nagivation___
 	= Navigate dump area, key pgup/pgdown or mouse scroll.
 Dump is saved to a file, see /statsShowAll.
 	= Auto scroll after command.
-	___Commands___
+	___Commands___ (see /help)
+	= Alias to run multiple commands (like a function).
-	= Several commands available already, see command /help = Comment detection, line starting with such token will be ignored = Omit the "command being run" info entry by ending a line with '#', good at init file, mainly for /echo commands.
+	= Comment token detection, after it, line is ignored.
+	= Omit the "command being run" info entry by ending a line with '#', good at init file, mainly for /echo commands.
 	___Editing___
 	= Multi-line copy: Ctrl+b marks CopyFromIndex "begin", Ctrl+c marks CopyToIndex "end", Shift+click stores the previous CopyToIndex into CopyFromIndex.
 	= Single line wrap detection when copying.